Simple Strawberry Breakfast Cake

 Add egg and vanilla then beat until just combined.

 Gradually stir in dry ingredients, then add the milk and mix until just combined (with no clumps of flour).

-Pour batter into greased pan then gently press strawberry halves on top of it in a single layer, cut side down (it’s okay if they overlap a little).
+Pour batter into the greased pan then gently press strawberry halves on top of it in a single layer, cut side down (it’s okay if they overlap a little).

 Sprinkle or drizzle the 2 tablespoons sugar/honey evenly over the cake.

-Bake at 350 degrees Fahrenheit for 10 minutes, then reduce oven heat to 325.
-Bake for another 50-60 minutes, until cake is golden brown and a tester inserted in the center comes out clean (inevitably with some gooey cooked strawberry).
+Bake for 10 minutes, then reduce the oven heat to 325 F. Bake for another 50-60 minutes, until the cake is golden brown and a tester inserted in the center comes out clean (inevitably with some gooey cooked strawberry).

 Allow cake to cool then slice and serve.
-And remember the whipped cream idea.
+And remember whipped cream.
 Just sayin’.